Dr Aikaterina (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 A link has been shown to exist between the two aforementioned disabilities, in terms of people’s perceptions about the socially constructed manner in which a repetitive behaviour is perceived.
 Autism is perceived as a disability with challenging characteristics, such as a repetitive behaviour that is linked to social stigmatisation, taboo and ableism.
 In contrast, in vision impairment the existence of repetitive behaviour seems to be a consequence of sensory loss.
 The bi-directionality of the ecological systems theory seems to have been lost completely and the interactions between the ecological systems seem to be driven by the macrosystem.

-My scientific interest in this topic began during my time as a disability professional of children with vision impairment and/or on the autism spectrum.
+My scientific interest in this topic began during my time as a disability practitioner of children with vision impairment and/or on the autism spectrum.
 The fact that both groups of students presented repetitive movements (receiving similar reactions/interventions by professionals), increased my awareness regarding repetitive behaviours and the ways in which adults respond to them.

 The University of Birmingham in the United Kingdom embraced my PhD, which focused comparatively on vision impairment and on the autism spectrum.
 I graduated from the University of London (Institute of Education) and from the National University of Athens (interdisciplinary – interuniversity postgraduate programme) after completing a Masters (Distin) in Disability, Inclusion and Special Education.
 I completed my Bachelor (Hons) degree (in Childhood and Early Childhood Education) at the National University of Athens.
-I have also been recognised as a chartered psychologist with the British Psychological Society, and a disability practitioner with the National Association of Disability Practitioners.

 In tandem with my academic pursuits, I completed the classical music piano programme at the National Conservatory of Athens in Greece.
 This enriching experience not only fortified my musical proficiency but also played a pivotal role in seamlessly integrating my skills into the realm of early intervention and music therapy within the clinical sector.